-If serviced accommodation offers such great returns, then why isn’t everyone doing it?
+If serviced accommodation offers such great returns, then why isn't everyone investing in it?
 Well, not everyone can.
-The serviced model will only work in very specific locations and requires time and effort far beyond what is necessary for more standard buy to let models.
+The serviced model will only work in very specific locations and requires time and effort far beyond what is necessary for the more standard buy-to-let model.

 If Serviced Accommodation Offers Such Great Returns Then Why Isn't Everyone Doing It?

 Rob: It's Rob from Property Investments UK and in today's video, we're going to be looking at serviced accommodation which offers some fantastic returns.

 And, if that's the case then why isn't everybody doing it, or why don't you just change your whole portfolio just to do serviced accommodation?

 So, we'll look at covering that aspect in today's video.

 So, as we've spoken about, obviously, some of the benefits and stuff of serviced accommodation in this series of videos, Paul, it looks like it's the best strategy to consider.

 It's what you should do for all your properties, and how much it gives a great return.
 But I guess there are limitations or to a point where if it's so great why isn't everybody doing it?

 Where is it you're seeing serviced has a place, if it were, in terms of the market at the moment?

 Paul Well, firstly from an individual point of view, the amount of effort involved with it.